-In accordance with the Procedure By-law, any Member of Council may request that this Information Report be placed on an upcoming General Committee or Council meeting agenda for discussion.
+In accordance with the Procedure By-law, any Member of Council may request that this Information Report be placed on an upcoming Committee of the Whole or Council meeting agenda for discussion.

 Executive Summary

 This report provides a summary of the Town's reserve balance history from 2009 to 2024, as well as a summary of any key impacting drivers to these reserves.